onflow/sdks/README.md

 Transactions:
 - [ ] retrieve a transaction by ID
-- [ ] sign a transaction (single payer, proposer, authorizer or combination of multiple)
+- [ ] sign a transaction with same payer, proposer and authorizer
+- [ ] sign a transaction with different payer and proposer
+- [ ] sign a transaction with different authorizers using sign method multiple times
 - [ ] submit a signed transaction
 - [ ] sign a transaction with arguments and submit it